smetj/smetj.net/content/an-aleternative-way-of-handling-nagios-and-naemon-alerts.rst

 to use **exactly** matches the name of the template defined in the evaluation rule (line 14).

-Once the template has been made, the event has been converted from a JSON document into the content defined by the template.

 Sending email
 ~~~~~~~~~~~~~

 The `email`_ module instance knows where to send the incoming events since it
 expects to find the subject, from and to values stored in the event header
-under the defined key (line 41 boostrap).
+under the defined key (line 39 boostrap).
 The *match_engine* instance writes
 these values to the header as defined in the evaluation rule (line 10-13
 evaluation rule).
-The email is then send via the defined MTA (line 42
+The email is then send via the defined MTA (line 40
 bootstrap file).